raylosoya/avyssos/README.md

 SSH into the control node and follow the steps below:
 - Copy the configuration files to your provisioned servers
 - Update the ansible hosts file (/etc/ansible/hosts) to the IPs of your provisioned servers
-- Run the playbook, and navigate to localhost:5601/setup.php to check that the installation worked as expected.
+- Run the playbook, and navigate to localhost:5601/setup.php to check that the installation worked as expected

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- The playbook file is the .yml file at /etc/ansible/files/filebeat-config.yml which should be copied from its source and sent to /etc/filebeat.xxxx.yml on the receiving system
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- In order to make Ansible run a playbook on a specific system, you must update the hosts file at /etc/ansible/hosts
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- Each playbook should be organized by what actions need to be taken and on what systems.
+Hosts files will need to changed to reflect what systems Ansible must push commands to.